 If we turn from the land to the sea, we shall find the latter as abundantly stocked with living creatures as the former is poorly so.
 In all parts of the world a rocky and partially protected shore perhaps supports, in a given space, a greater number of individual animals than any other station.
-There is one marine production, which from its importance is worthy of a particular history.
+There is one marine production, which, from its importance, is worthy of a particular history.
 It is the kelp, or Macrocystis pyrifera.
-This plant grows on every rock from low-water mark to a great depth, both on the outer coast and within the channels.\ I believe, during the voyages of the Adventure and Beagle, not one rock near the surface was discovered which was not buoyed by this floating weed.
-The good service it thus affords to vessels navigating near this stormy land is evident; and it certainly has saved many a one from being wrecked.
-I know few things more surprising than to see this plant growing and flourishing amidst those great breakers of the western ocean, which no mass of rock, let it be ever so hard, can long resist.
-The stem is round, slimy, and smooth, and seldom has a diameter of so much as an inch.
-A few taken together are sufficiently strong to support the weight of the large loose stones, to which in the inland channels they grow attached; and yet some of these stones were so heavy that when drawn to the surface, they could scarcely be lifted into a boat by one person.
-Captain Cook, in his second voyage, says, that this plant at Kerguelen Land rises from a greater depth than twenty-four fathoms; "and as it does not grow in a perpendicular direction, but makes a very acute angle with the bottom, and much of it afterwards spreads many fathoms on the surface of the sea, I am well warranted to say that some of it grows to the length of sixty fathoms and upwards."
-I do not suppose the stem of any other plant attains so great a length as three hundred and sixty feet, as stated by Captain Cook.
-Captain Fitz Roy, moreover, found it growing t up from the greater depth of forty-five
+This plant grows on every rock from low-water mark to a great depth, both on the outer coast and within the channels.\ I believe, during the voyages of the Adventure and Beagle, not one rock near the surface was discovered which was not buoyed by this floatspecies in each: Staphylinida, Elaterida, Cebrionida, Melolonthidæ.
+The species in the other orders are even fewer.
+In all the orders, the scarcity of the individuals is even more remarkable than that of the species.
+Most of the Coleoptera have been carefully described by Mr. Waterhouse in the Annals of Nat.
+Hist.

-\ Its geographical range is remarkbly wide; it is found from the extreme southern islets near Cape Horn, as far north on the eastern coast (according to information given me by Mr. Stokes) at lat.
-43°,-but on the western coast, as Dr. Hooker tells me, it extends to the Rio San Francisco in California, and perhaps even to Kamtschatka.
+\ Its geographical range is remarkably wide; it is found from the extreme southern islets near Cape Horn, as far north on the eastern coast (according to information given me by Mr. Stokes) as lat.
+43°, but on the western coast, as Dr. Hooker tells me, it extends to the R. San Francisco in California, and perhaps even to Kamtschatka.
 We thus have an immense range in latitude; and as Cook, who must have been well acquainted with the species, found it at Kerguelen Land, no less than 140° in longitude.